 Do you often feel bloated or have an upset stomach after eating?
 Do you find that you are always tired, no matter how much rest you get?
-If so, you may be one of the millions of people who are allergic to gluten, officially known as Celiac Disease.
-Gluten is a protein found in wheat, barley, and rye, that can cause a wide range of symptoms in those who are sensitive to it.
+If so, you may be one of the millions of people who have celiac disease.
+Gluten, a protein found in wheat, barley, and rye, can cause a wide range of symptoms in those with celiac disease.
 In this blog post, we will discuss what Celiac Disease is, the signs and symptoms that indicate you might have Celiac, and how to go about getting diagnosed.

 Gluten, Gliadin, and Glutenin

 The two proteins that comprise gluten, gliadin and glutenin are found in wheat, rye, and barley and anything derived from these grains.

 While the underlying cause is not exactly known, the cause of celiac is an abnormal response to the consumption of foods that contain gluten.
 People with celiac disease have a predisposition to the condition.
 If you have a first-degree relative that has celiac disease, then you are at a higher risk of developing it yourself.
 It can start at any age.

 What Kinds of Health Risks Do People With Celiac Disease Face?

 Celiac disease is a serious gluten-related condition and can lead to malnutrition and weight loss if left untreated.

 Below is a rundown of different symptoms people with celiac disease may experience:

 - Diarrhea and/or constipation